lindsayevanslee/whomds/README.md

 ## Installation

-It is expected the package will soon be uploaded to CRAN.
-Once available there, you can install with:
+You can install the release version of the package from CRAN with:

 ``` r
 install.packages("whomds")